spxp/spxp-specs/README.md

 ## Implementations
 Server:
-* [Wordpress Plugin](https://wordpress.org/plugins/hfa-spxp-support/) to expoose your blog via SPXP (GPL license)
+* [Wordpress Plugin](https://wordpress.org/plugins/hfa-spxp-support/) to expose your blog via SPXP (GPL license)
 * A [Simple PHP Server](https://github.com/spxp/simple-php-server) supporting the entire protocol family (Apache license)
 * and you can always create a profile manually and throw it on any web server

 Clients:
-* [HeyFolks app](https://heyfolks.app) a mobile client for iOS and Android (comercial license)
+* [HeyFolks app](https://heyfolks.app) a mobile client for iOS and Android (commercial license)
-* [spxp-cli](https://github.com/spxp-space/spxp-cli) a client for SPXP-PMA and SPXP-SPE to manage your own profile entirely writting in bash
+* [spxp-cli](https://github.com/spxp-space/spxp-cli) a client to manage your profile as a single plain bash script (supports the [Service Provider](https://github.com/spxp/spxp-specs/blob/master/SPXP-SPE-Spec.md) and the [Profile Management Extension](https://github.com/spxp/spxp-specs/blob/master/SPXP-PME-Spec.md))
 * and you can always use `curl` and `jq` manually

 Service provider:
-* [spxp.space] a comercial SPXP hosting provider supporting the entire protocol family
+* [spxp.space](https://spxp.space) a commercial SPXP hosting provider supporting the entire protocol family
 * and you can always set up your own hosting service using the simple PHP server above

+## Get your hands dirty and play with this protocol
+If you want to see it in action and learn more about this protocol, here are some suggestions for next steps:

+1. Take a look at our [Quickstart](./Quickstart.md) guide walking you through the protocol essentials
+2. Visit the [SPXP Bridge](https://bridge.spxp.org) and see how ActivityPub, AT Protocol and Nostr are translated to SPXP
+   (Best explored with Firefox as it renders json nicely)
+3. If you want to see more sophisticated profiles using encryption and signing, take a look at the [latest testbed profiles}(http://testbed.spxp.org/0.3/)
+   For example this [profile](http://testbed.spxp.org/0.3/heavyfrog799), it's [posts](http://testbed.spxp.org/0.3/posts/_read-posts.php?profile=heavyfrog799) and [friends](http://testbed.spxp.org/0.3/friends/heavyfrog799)
+4. Install the [HeyFolks app](https://heyfolks.app) and explore some bridge or testbed profiles to see the end user experience
+5. Manually create a simple profile with a plain text editor, put it on your web server and open it with the HeyFolks app
+6. Set up your own profile in the HeyFolks app on spxp.space
+7. Use the crypto tools to manually create a more complex profile applying digital signatures and encryption
+8. Deploy the simple php server and run your own spxp hosting service
+8. Use the spxp-cli to create your profile(s) on your own hosting service or spxp.space

 ## Development resources
+In addition to the protocol spec in this repository, you might find these additional resources helpful.

-### Testbed profiles
+#### Testbed profiles
 We provide sets of artificially generated profiles on [http://testbed.spxp.org] for all protocol versions.
 These can be used to develop new client applications and validate your implementation against different test sets.
 The [generator](https://github.com/spxp/spxp-testbed-generator) for these profiles is available as well under Apache license.

-### SDK / Reference implementation
+#### SDK / Reference implementation
 There are already numerous libraries out there for HTTP communication and JSON handling - the two main foundation blocks of SPXP.
 We think providing an SDK that would depend on one of these would interfere too much with most projects or developer preferences.